Basal and Squamous Cell Carcinoma

 - Smooth, shiny bump that may look like a mole or cyst.

-- Scarlike patch of skin, especially on the face, that is firm to the touch.
+- Patch of skin, especially on the face, that looks like a scar and is firm to the touch.

 - Bump that itches, bleeds, crusts over, and then repeats the cycle and has not healed in 3 weeks.

-- Change in the size, shape, or color of a wart or mole.
+- Change in the size, shape, or color of a mole or a skin growth.

 Squamous cell carcinoma usually affects the face, head, or neck.
 Signs of squamous cell carcinoma include any: